Biography and current work

 Her research focuses on building performance in the architectural context in general, and the use and optimization of daylight in buildings in particular.
 Specific topics she has been working on include: visual and thermal comfort; design tools in the early stages of the design process; goal-driven approaches in design; performance visualization; design implications of effects of light on circadian photoreception and health; advanced glazing and shading systems, daylight redirecting devices; video-based approaches in photometry.

 Marilyne Andersen has been teaching doctoral, graduate and undergraduate level classes on Daylighting and Building Technology and has been involved in workshops, studios or classes related to these fields.
 She has been and is supervising research and thesis work for undergraduate and graduate students in architecture, building technology and mechanical, civil and environmental engineering.
+She was the leader and faculty advisor of the Swiss Team and its NeighborHub project, who won the U.S. Solar Decathlon 2017 competition with 8 podiums out of 10 contests.

 As part of her non-institutional activities, she has been hired as a daylighting consultant for design projects for housing, campus buildings and mid-rise office buildings and as an expert for a patent infringement case.
 She is an active member of several Illuminating Engineering Society (IES) and International Commission on Illumination (CIE) committees.